How to retire your parents while protecting your retirement

 If your parents don’t qualify for these programs but still need help, there may be no simple way to provide for them without taking away from your own retirement unless you have far more money than you need.
 Most families are not in that situation, so here are some tips to minimize the harm to your finances while maximizing the help to your parents.

-1. Create a formal plan
+1. Create a financial plan for supporting your parents

 Identifying the problem and its solution has several steps.